MikeHopley/ftl-ships-strategy/index.md

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
 Anti-bio Beam is good for crew-kills early on, but falls off later; don't be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.

-Start your second Slug on weapons.
-They can always walk to engines before enemies fire.
+Start your second Slug on weapons, then move to engines as needed.
 Venting the front of the ship is awkward, so consider pre-venting and letting oxygen refill a bit.

 [Defence drones work well on this ship](https://i.imgur.com/IQpdpCr.jpg), as all rooms are outside the blind spot.